CPBridge/pycrumbs/README.md

 # `pycrumbs`

-This is a Python package to create record files of functions.
-This allows you to "follow the breadcrumbs" to figure out how exactly a set of files were created.
+This is a Python package to create "record files" of whenever a function is executed.
+This file is placed alongside the output files of your function and allows you to "follow the breadcrumbs" to figure out how exactly a set of files were created.
 This includes information on the parameters of the functions, the platform and environment it was run in, the versions of all libraries installed, and source control information about the current state of the project (using git).